 - Index to Canadian Legal Literature (ICLL) available electronically on Westlaw Canada and Lexis Advance® Quicklaw®

-- Current index to Legal Periodicals – Available electronically on HeinOnline
+- Current Index to Legal Periodicals (CILP) – Available electronically on HeinOnline

 Forms and Precedents

-- Sale and Operation of a Business by John Abraham & Jennifer Babe Table of Contents – Also available through Lexis Advance® Quicklaw®
+- Canadian Forms & Precedents.
+Commercial Transactions.
+Sale and Operation of a Business by John Abraham & Jennifer Babe Table of Contents – Also available through Lexis Advance® Quicklaw®

-- Intellectual Property Forms by Toni Ashton Table of Contents – Also available through Lexis Advance® Quicklaw®
+- Canadian Forms & Precedents.
+Commercial Transactions.
+Intellectual Property Forms by Toni Ashton Table of Contents – Also available through Lexis Advance® Quicklaw®

-- Information Technology and Entertainment by Lisa Abe Table of Contents – Also available through Lexis Advance® Quicklaw®
+- Canadian Forms & Precedents.
+Commercial Transactions.
+Information Technology and Entertainment by Lisa Abe Table of Contents – Also available through Lexis Advance® Quicklaw®

 - Annotated business agreements by Gregory Harrington Harris & Paul Richard Table of Contents – See IIIB.
 PRIVACY LAW